Corporate plans are designed to be the primary planning documents for Commonwealth entities. They are prepared annually and set out:

-- what an entity's purposes are
+- an entity's purposes

-- what it will do to achieve its purposes
+- activities to achieve the purposes

-They also inform readers of the activities an entity will undertake during the four-year period of the plan.
+Corporate plans also inform readers of the activities an entity will undertake during the four-year period of the plan.

 Corporate plan 2016-17